 Check the company’s policy for complaining refunds ifyou are in credit with an account you closed.
 Ofgem simply says suppliers must make efforts to return the money!
 There isn’t even a “promptly” guideline here!
 But the Energy Ombudsman or a court would expect it to be within a reasonable length of time!
 Whatever reasonable may be!

 Ofgem provides a comprehensive guide for understanding meters and your rights with various further links.

 More about the importance of switching suppliers here.

 Here’s a story about getting compensation when the gas was cut off.

-Loads more about energy with templates on how to complain in the book How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!
+Loads more about energy and lots of other sectors with information, advice, consumer rights and templates on how to complain in the book How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!